-- Provide the patient and family with mental health resources. - Provide the patient and family with alternative options or resources if current hospital resources are unavailable, which includes getting help for patients and families for advance care planning to name and agent and document treatment preferences (i.e., living will). - Provide the patient and family with supportive and palliative care and/or hospice care contacts and referrals. - Obtain contact information for a designated family member and schedule specific follow-up discussions as needed. - Contact the patient's primary care provider and notify them of any resource allocation decisions and plans. - For more information on CSC talking points for healthcare staff, please refer to Template] for a template of talking points that can be modified to best meet hospitals' needs. - For more information on CSC talking points for patients and families, please refer to Appendix G: Crisis Standards of Care FAQ for Patients [Template] for a template of talking points that can be modified to best meet patients' and families' needs.
+- Provide the patient and family with mental health resources. - Provide the patient and family with alternative options or resources if current hospital resources are unavailable, which includes getting help for patients and families for advance care planning to name and agent and document treatment preferences (i.e., living will). - Provide the patient and family with supportive and palliative care and/or hospice care contacts and referrals. - Obtain contact information for a designated family member and schedule specific follow-up discussions as needed. - Contact the patient's primary care provider and notify them of any resource allocation decisions and plans. - For more information on CSC talking points for healthcare staff, please refer to Appendix F: Crisis Standards of Care FAQ for Healthcare Staff [Template] for a template of talking points that can be modified to best meet hospitals' needs. - For more information on CSC talking points for patients and families, please refer to Appendix G: Crisis Standards of Care FAQ for Patients [Template] for a template of talking points that can be modified to best meet patients' and families' needs. - For more information on CSC talking points for long term care residents, please refer to Appendix x: xxx for a template of questions that can be modified to meet the resident's needs. - For more information on CSC talking points for family and loved ones of long-term care residents, please refer to Appendix x: xxx for a template of questions that can be modified to meet the family and the resident's needs. - To keep messages concise and in line with FEMA's emergency communication guidelines and standards, please refer to Appendix x: Message Map for a template on how to create succinct communication for the public.